quasistatic-setup/EPC-QR-Code-Offline-Generator/README.md

 - EPC payload guard: live byte counter and limit check (max 331 bytes)
 - Export: save QR as PNG, SVG, or JPG
 - UX niceties: dark/light theme, tooltips, example data, EPC payload details
-- Multiâ€‘language: English base plus optional locales in `assets/i18n/`
+- Multilingual: English base plus optional locales in `assets/i18n/`

 ## Quick Start
 1. Clone or download the repository.
-2. Open `index.html` in your browser (doubleâ€‘click is fine).
+2. Open `index.html` in your browser (double-click is fine).
 Optionally serve it via a static file server.
-3. Fill in the required fields (Recipient, IBAN, optionally Amount) and click â€œGenerate QR codeâ€.
+3. Fill in the required fields (Recipient, IBAN, optionally Amount) and click "Generate QR code".
-4. Use â€œSave asâ€ to export the QR code as PNG/SVG/JPG.
+4. Use "Save as" to export the QR code as PNG/SVG/JPG.

 Note: The app works entirely offline.
 You can keep and use it without internet connectivity.